 What is Post Traumatic Stress Disorder (PTSD) Therapy?

-According to the National Institute of Mental Health, PTSD affects millions and can occur at any age, including childhood.
-In addition, women are more likely to develop PTSD than men, and there is some evidence that susceptibility to the disorder may be hereditary.
-Like many other mental health illnesses, PTSD is often accompanied by depression, substance abuse, or one or more of the other anxiety disorders.
+According to the National Institute of Mental Health, PTSD affects millions and may occur at any age, including childhood.
+Women are more likely to develop PTSD than men, and there is substantial evidence that susceptibility to the disorder may even be hereditary.
+If you had family members with PTSD, this makes it more likely for you to deal with this condition.